asagi4/comfyui-prompt-control/README.md

 # Core nodes

+**Note**: The documentation refers to the nodes with their internal names for consistency.
+The display name may change, but ComfyUI's search will always find the nodes with the internal name. `PCLazyTextEncode` and `PCLazyLoraLoader` are the main ones you'll want to use, also known as `PC: Schedule Prompt` and `PC: Schedule LoRas`.

 ## PCLazyTextEncode and PCLazyTextEncodeAdvanced

 `PCLazyTextEncode` uses ComfyUI's lazy graph execution mechanism to generate a graph of `PCTextEncode` and `SetConditioningTimestepRange` nodes from a prompt with schedules.
 This has the advantage that if a part of the schedule doesn't change, ComfyUI's caching mechanism allows you to avoid re-encoding the non-changed part.